himanshuguptadb/UIUC_Workshop/README.md

  - Click on "Workspace" -> Create -> Git as shown in the image below to import the git repo.
  <img src="./images/CreateGit.png" alt="Create Git" width="1200" height="150">

- - Import the git repo - https://github.com/himanshuguptadb/UUIC_Workshop as shown in the image below.
+ - Import the git repo - https://github.com/himanshuguptadb/UIUC_Workshop as shown in the image below.
   <img src="./images/ImportGit.png" alt="Import Git" width="500" height="250">

- - This will create a folder "UUIC_Workshop" in your workspace.
+ - This will create a folder "UIUC_Workshop" in your workspace.
 Open the notebook "setup" and click on "Run All" as shown in the image below.
  <img src="./images/setup.png" alt="Import Git" width="1200" height="250">

  - You have now completed the data setup for the workshop.